douglas-f/douglas-f.github.io/_posts/2015-04-08-Powershell-Convert-O365-Mailbox-to-a-Shared-Mailbox.md

 Until ($Mailbox -Like "q")
 ```

-As I’m giving these to helpdesk/ID team staff that have varying levels of technical knowledge I wanted to make things slightly more user friendly.
-And nice green colors make everyone feel better right?
+As I'm giving these to helpdesk/ID team staff that have varying levels of technical knowledge, I wanted to make things slightly more user-friendly.
+And nice green colors make everyone feel better, right?
 Right.
 The issue I had was that the Read-Host cmdlet does not allow you to change the color of the prompt.
-To get around this I use Write-Host with the Foreground color and end it with the -NoNewLine flag.
-So when I follow that up with the Read-Host everything is on one nice line.
+To get around this, I use Write-Host with the Foreground color and end it with the -NoNewLine flag.
+So when I follow that up with the Read-Host, everything is on one line.

-As for the loop a simple Do until $Mailbox -Like “q” runs the script section over and over again until the user hits the ‘q’ key and it finally exits.
-And finally I grab what license are assigned to that user and display it.
+As for the loop a simple Do until $Mailbox -Like "q" runs the script section over and over again until the user hits the 'q' key and it finally exits.
+And finally, I grab what license is assigned to that user and display it.
 I do this for a couple of reasons.
-First I’ve had other scripts that work great until something changes in the cloud and all of the sudden it doesn’t work so it is nice to have verification.
-Secondly with multiple licenses that not all users are assigned the script will give those.
-I didn’t want to code it in and have the script error out which would lead to a confused helpdesk/ID team person and eventually leading to them just ignoring errors.
-So now if a license shows up after this is ran the users can shoot me an email and I can remove it.
-Until I trust them enough to do things in the web portal even with their limited access.
+First, I've had other scripts that work great until O365 has some changes, and it doesn't, so it is nice to have verification.
+Secondly, with multiple licenses that not all users are assigned the script will give those.
+I didn't want to code it in and have the script error out, which would lead to a confused helpdesk/ID team person and eventually leading to them just ignoring errors.
+So now if a license shows up after this runs, the users can shoot me an email, and I can remove it.

-Finally if you do not know what licenses your company has a simple “Get-MsolAccountSku” command will give you a list of licenses that you have along with the number you have and the number used.
+Finally, if you do not know what licenses your company has a simple "Get-MsolAccountSku" command will give you a list of licenses that you have, along with the consumption.

 One quick word there are a few things you need for this to work.
-The Microsoft Online Service Sign-in Assistant and the Azure Active Directory Module for Windows Powershell to be able to connect along with powershell v4 with latest updates of .Net.
-If you’d like to see how I ended up giving this to the helpdesk/ID team staff check out my XenApp post here.
+The Microsoft Online Service Sign-in Assistant and the Azure Active Directory Module for Windows Powershell to be able to connect along with PowerShell v4 with the latest updates of .Net.
+If you'd like to see how I ended up giving this to the helpdesk/ID team staff check out my XenApp post here.